Premiership of Theresa May: Islamic extremist attacks

-On 22 March 2017, a terrorist ploughed a car into pedestrians on Westminster Bridge, killing four people and injuring others, in an Islamic extremist attack.
-May, who was in the House of Commons for a vote at the time, was evacuated by her security team in the Prime Ministerial car and taken to 10 Downing Street.
+On 22 March 2017 a terrorist ploughed a car into pedestrians on Westminster Bridge, killing four people and injuring others, in an Islamic extremist attack.
+May, who was in the House of Commons for a vote at the time, was evacuated by her security team in the Prime Ministerial Car and taken to 10 Downing Street.
 She condemned the attack as "sick and depraved" in the night following it, and said "our resolve will never waver in the face of terrorism" in next day's morning session of Parliament.

-On 22 May, twenty-two people were killed when a suicide bomber detonated a homemade device laden with shrapnel in the lobby of the Manchester Arena at the end of a music concert with American singer Ariana Grande.
+On 22 May of the same year twenty-two people were killed when a suicide bomber detonated a homemade device laden with shrapnel in the lobby of the Manchester Arena at the end of a music concert with American singer Ariana Grande.
 Two-hundred people were injured in the attack, the worst on British soil since the 7 July 2005 London bombings.
-After a COBRA meeting with Greater Manchester Police (GMP)'s Chief Constable Ian Hopkins on 23 May, May announced that the UK's terror threat level had been raised to "critical", and remained so until 27 May, when it was reduced to its previous level of severe.
+Following a COBRA meeting with Greater Manchester Police (GMP)'s Chief Constable Ian Hopkins on 23 May, May announced that the UK's terror threat level had been raised to "critical", and remained so until 27 May, when it was reduced to its previous level of severe.
 Within hours of the attack, information given confidentially to security services in the United States and France were leaked to the news media, leading to condemnation from Home Secretary Amber Rudd.
 On 25 May, GMP said it had stopped sharing information on the attack with the US intelligence services.
 May said she would make clear to US president Donald Trump that "intelligence that has been shared must be made secure."
 Trump described the leaks to the news media as "deeply troubling", and pledged to carry out a full investigation.
 May created the Commission for Countering Extremism in the aftermath of the bombing.

 On 3 June, three terrorists drove a van into pedestrians on London Bridge before getting out and running into Borough Market.
 Eight people were killed, and armed police shot the attackers dead eight minutes after the first emergency calls were made.